wSwanepoel199/Parity-Supported-Living/README.md

 ### Custom Tailwindcss Classes

+#### text-fill

-text-fill; a custom tailwindcss class has been implimented inorder to override Material UI's disbaled styling by allowing for the use of webkits text-fill function.
+A custom tailwindcss class has been implimented inorder to override Material UI's disbaled styling by allowing for the use of webkits text-fill function.
 The custom class is compatable with all tailwind's configured colours.

 ## Contributions